 Compact Aircraft Support Cart (CASC)

 The CASC footprint is approximately 2'H x 2'W x 4'L. The unit is comprised of three primary distribution capabilities consisting of Bleed Air and AC & DC Power.
 CASC also has civilian, non-military capabilities for helicopters.
 Several units have been sold domestically to government customers and internationally through foreign military sales and direct commercial sales.
-Before the Agusta Westland presidential helicopter program was cancelled, CASC was tested and approved as the HMX groups' preferred ground support equipment.

 - Aircraft power-on capabilities